Kakaako Community Development District, Mauka Area; Reserved Housing

 and that meets other eligibility requirements as the authority may adopt by

 SECTION 7.
 The Hawaii community development authority shall adopt new or amend existing rules to implement this Act without regard to the public notice and public hearing requirements of section 91-3, Hawaii Revised Statutes, or the small business impact review requirements of chapter 201M, Hawaii Revised Statutes.
 The authority shall adopt the rules before January 1, 2010.
-Any subsequent amendment of the rules adopted pursuant to this section shall be subject to all applicable provisions of chapter 91 and chapter 201M, Hawaii Revised Statutes.
+Any subsequent amendment of the rules adopted pursuant to this section shall be subject to all applicable provisions of chapters 91 and 201M, Hawaii Revised Statutes.

 SECTION 8. (a) From the effective date of this Act until the effective date of the new or amended rules adopted pursuant to section 6 of this Act, the Hawaii community development authority shall not accept any planned development permit or base zone development permit application for a development on a lot that is three acres or greater in area.